Las Vegas, Nevada

 The Commerce of Rulings

 I attacked with two creatures, then before NAP did anything, I was like "Oh wait, I want to equip this thing, then attack with these same creatures".
 My opponent wasn't super on board, so I called a judge and they ruled in my favor, after ascertaining that the opponent hadn't given away any information.
 (MTR 4.8) However my opponent was still a little annoyed, they were newer to competitive Magic and weren't entirely aware of reversing decisions policy.
-I prodded the floor judge a bit to explain the ruling a little more, and after they did my opponent's mood improved a lot.
 It was very interesting being on this end of the interaction, and helped me realize how important it is to not only get the ruling correct, but also to sell it to the player that you're ruling against.
 Playing a match against a salty opponent is oftentimes not worth whatever incremental gain I can get from winning a judge call.

 There were many times where my opponents gave me a missed trigger, or we executed a reversing decisions all on our own without judge intervention.
-Partially because the judges always seemed super taxed, but also because neither of us wanted to deal with the hassle of waiting for a judge to arrive, explaining the situation and then waiting even longer for a ruling to be finally delivered.
-An also because we didn't want to ruin the social "vibe" of the match.
-I've heard tournaments described as 50 minute speed dates and I don't think this is entirely inaccurate, you spend 50 minutes with someone, you want to have a pleasant time, if you start off arguing about a missed trigger, your next 49 minutes are gonna be hell.
+Mostly because we didn't want to ruin the social "vibe" of the match.
+I've heard tournaments described as 50 minute speed dates, and I don't think this is entirely inaccurate, you spend 50 minutes with someone, you want to have a pleasant time, if you start off arguing about a missed trigger, your next 49 minutes are gonna be hell.

 A Soft Landing